On this page

 - Addendum for Containment Zones where Low-Risk Exotic Invertebrates are Displayed

-For additional information on plant protection requirements that apply to the intentional import and handling of invertebrates and micro-organisms, contact your local CFIA inspection office.
+For more information on plant protection requirements that apply to the intentional import and handling of invertebrates and micro-organisms, contact your local CFIA inspection office.

-For assistance in finding or interpreting import requirements listed in AIRS, for information regarding fees associated with imported product, or for guidance on the import document submission and release process, you may contact the CFIA's National Import Service Centre.
+For guidance on import requirements listed in AIRS, import fees, or the import document submission and release process, contact the CFIA's National Import Service Centre.